overleaf/ops-interview/README.md

 `curl localhost:5000/project/1`

 The ports are configured via a settings.js file in each project.
-This can be modified, or replaced as you see fit.
+This file can be modified, or replaced as you see fit.

 ## The task